Pandoa/4dsPro/blueprintbannerview.md

 !> It's important to store the Banner View in a variable to prevent it from being garbage collected.

+!> Make sure you connect the `Created` pin and not the default execution pin.

 ## Loading an Ad
 Now that the Banner is initialized, it's time to load an ad that will be then shown to the user.
 To load an ad, call the `Load Ad for Banner View` node.